hanawasuga214/robotel/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a hardware or software issue with Robotel
-title: ''
+title: '[BUG] '
-labels: ''
+labels: 'bug'
 assignees: ''

 ---